gregorriegler/mob-programming-rpg/docs/backlog.md

   - [x] `player.name`
     - [x] where is `player.name` used?
     - [ ] More?
 Should we research the pros/cons and intent within TypeScript specifically?
-- TypeScript compiler options: disallow Any type,... (stricter)
+- TypeScript compiler options: disallow implicit Any type,... (stricter)
+- Need a `Position` Type instead of String

 # To Do (prioritized)